nschorgh/MSIM/README.md

 The orbit of Mars can be for the present-day or the past.
 The standard configuration is for a horizontal unobstructed surface, but planar slopes can also be modeled.

 *Documentation: User Guide Part 1*
-`Mars/MilankOutput/` contains surface temperature outputs for the last 21 Myr in intervals of 1 kyr.

 ### Vapor Diffusion Model